Jana Kramer Reflects On Devastating Miscarriage One Year Later: ‘I Felt Like I Failed As A Woman’

 “I know nothing I say will make the yearning or pain any better but if anything know you’re not alone and that I was in the same spot a year ago,” she wrote.
 “I pray you will see your silver lining too.”

-To go along with the touching and heartfelt post, Kramer shared a photo of her three-month-old son Jace, who is leaning against a pillow and rocking a grey onesie that reads “for this child we have prayed.”
-It comes as no shock that Kramer’s post has really resonated with her fans, earning her over 92,000 likes in addition to 800 plus comments.
+To go along with the touching and heartfelt post, Kramer shared a photo of her 3-month-old son Jace, who is leaning against a pillow and rocking a grey onesie that reads “for this child we have prayed.”
+It comes as no shock that Kramer’s post has really resonated with her fans, earning her over 92,000 likes in addition to 800-plus comments.

 While many followers commented on the post to gush over how adorable baby Jace is, countless others thanked Jana for being so brave and sharing her story with her 1.6 million followers.

 “Beautiful testament to prayer and faith!
 I miscarried in August and recently found out we are expecting twins.
-God is good,” one followed wrote.
+God is good,” one follower wrote.

 “He is such a beautiful baby boy.
 I’m so happy for you and your family.
 Congratulations,” another commented.

 And this wasn’t the first time that Jana made waves on social media in recent weeks.
-As the Inquisitr reported, Kramer was forced to shut down comments on an Instagram post after she was being body shamed following the birth of Jace.
+As The Inquisitr reported, Kramer was forced to shut down comments on an Instagram post after she was being body shamed following the birth of Jace.

 Luckily, Kramer used it as an opportunity to take a platform against body shamers.